 1 – Dropbox offered more storage space

-Dropbox made its onboarding process more fun by offering existing customers more free storage space when they linked their Dropbox accounts to Twitter and Facebook.
+Dropbox made its onboarding process more engaging by offering existing customers more free storage space when they linked their Dropbox accounts to Twitter and Facebook.
 This method of acquiring new users and growing the business was completely free.

 2 – Airbnb, a perfect example of innovation in growth hacking